dodie/scott/readme.md

-It automatically tracks the internal state of the tests to provide important details for a failing scenario, favoring simple assertions expressed mostly in plain Java over the extensive use of test libraries, such as Hamcrest or AssertJ.
-(Although it plays nicely with other testing tools and frameworks.)
+It automatically tracks the internal state of the tests to provide important details for a failing scenario, favoring simple assertions expressed mostly in plain Java over the extensive use of test libraries, such as Hamcrest or AssertJ - although Scott plays nicely with other testing tools and frameworks.

 Scott does not intend to be a testing framework, nor does it provide an API to use in the tests.
 Instead, it aims to be a small tool that can be dropped into a project to do its job automatically,